AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 ## Known bugs

+If it is a fresh install of Firefox, the script's user profile should enable the theme automatically.
+As a backup, the `pref.js` toggles the setting to enable custom themes.
+If for any reason the WhiteSur theme doesn't activate after using the script, follow steps 4.1 and 4.2 to toggle the stylesheets from within the Firefox settings.

 The tab background colour is overwritten by themes installed. e.g. if you are using a dark theme in light mode, tab backgrounds that are inactive are affected.
 Fix: Change the installed theme to appropriate colour scheme to avoid issues.

+### New bugs

+If you've found a new bug, please report it as a new issue with the following:

+1. OS you're using
+2. Version of Firefox
+3. Screenshot of bug if possible
+4. Description

+Thanks!